-1. Written documentation must be submitted/recorded for each incidence of absence within ten (10) school days of the
+1. Written documentation must be submitted/recorded for each incidence of absence within ten (10) school days of the student's return to school.
+An incidence of absence is considered consecutive days of absence.

-- 2. The first nine (9) days of absence will be excused upon receipt of a note confirming the absence from the student's parent/guardian, a signed note from a school official that spoke in person with the parent/guardian regarding the absence, or a note confirming the absence by the school nurse or licensed medical professional, as appropriate. - 3.
-For the student's 10^{th} absence and all absences thereafter, documentation of the absence must be submitted and must include the reason for the absence and the following additional information: - a. student illness: (1) signed note from a medical professional, who may be the school nurse, who has evaluated the student confirming the absence and giving an expected return date; or (2) signed note from school nurse who has spoken with the student's medical professional and confirmed the absence, including the date and location of the consultation. - b. observance of a religious holiday - c. mandated court appearance: (1) police summons, (2) a subpoena, (3) a notice to appear, (4) a signed note from a court official, or (5) other official written documentation of the legal requirement to appear in court - d. funeral or death in the family, or other emergency beyond the control of the student's family.
-Written documentation must be provided explaining the nature of the emergency. - e. extraordinary educational opportunity: written pre-approval from school administration - f. lack of transportation normally provided by a district other than the one the student attends
+2. The first nine (9) days of absence will be excused upon receipt of a note confirming the absence from the student's parent/guardian, a signed note from a school official that spoke in person with the parent/guardian regarding the absence, or a note confirming the absence by the school nurse or licensed medical professional, as appropriate.

+3. For the student's 10th absence and all absences thereafter, documentation of the absence must be submitted and must include the reason for the absence and the following additional information:

+a. student illness: (1) signed note from a medical professional, who may be the school nurse, who has evaluated the student confirming the absence and giving an expected return date; or (2) signed note from school nurse who has spoken with the student's medical professional and confirmed the absence, including the date and location of the consultation.

+b. observance of a religious holiday c. mandated court appearance: (1) police summons, (2) a subpoena, (3) a notice to appear, (4) a signed note from a court official, or (5) other official written documentation of the legal requirement to appear in court d. funeral or death in the family, or other emergency beyond the control of the student's family.
+Written documentation must be provided explaining the nature of the emergency.

+e. extraordinary educational opportunity: written pre-approval from school administration f. lack of transportation normally provided by a district other than the one the student attends